Ben Stein: Career in the media

 Stein acted as the monotonous economics teacher in the 1986 movie Ferris Bueller's Day Off.
 In one scene, he lectures on the Smoot-Hawley Tariff of 1930 and the then-current debate over supply-side economics.

 Stein played similarly bland and unemotional characters.
-He had a recurring role in the TV series The Wonder Years (as science teacher Mr. Cantwell, who would narrate 16mm films in monotone) and played himself in Dave.
+He had a recurring role in the TV series The Wonder Years as science teacher Mr. Cantwell, who would narrate 16 mm films in monotone.
+Stein also played himself in Dave.

 He appeared in several television advertisements, such as for Clear Eyes eye drops throughout the 1990s and 2000s, Godfather's Pizza in 1987, a bland science teacher in 1990 for Sprinkled Chips Ahoy! cookies, and in 2013 for small business accounting service firm 1-800Accountant.

 From 1997 to 2003, Stein hosted the Comedy Central game show Win Ben Stein's Money along with co-host Jimmy Kimmel (replaced by Nancy Pimental and later by Sal Iacono).
 True to its name, the money that contestants won on the show was subtracted from the $5,000 pay that Stein earned per episode (in addition to his salary).
 The show won five Daytime Emmy Awards before ending its run in 2003.

 In 1999, Stein also hosted the Comedy Central talk show Turn Ben Stein On.
 One of the mainstays of the show was Stein's dog, Puppy Wuppy, who had free run of the set.
 In 2001, Stein appeared on a celebrity episode of The Weakest Link entitled "TV Hosts Edition" alongside other television hosts and was voted off in round 6 despite being that round's Strongest Link.
 Anne Robinson's quip was that while he "might win Ben's money; you're NOT taking ours!".